Pug Age to Human Years Chart (Age Chart Explained)

 10+ yearsSeniorSlower movement, more sleep, health checks needed

 Puppy Pugs (0–1 year) grow very fast.
 This is when training, social skills, and healthy habits are most important.
+For a simple routine you can follow at this stage, see our Pug dog training guide for beginner-friendly steps that match a puppy’s learning phase.

 Adult Pugs (2–7 years) are usually active but more settled.
 This is often their healthiest time of life.